Schematizing the Observer and the Epistemic Content of Theories: The Different Forms and Aspects of Scientific Knowledge

-In so far as knowledge of the regime essentially represents knowledge in Stein's aspect (b), moreover, as being susceptible to justification by involvement in a network of evidentiary relations, it cannot be given as a physical interpretive postulate in any standard sense (\emph{e}.\emph{g}., a Reichenbachian coordinating principle, a Carnapian reduction sentence, or contemporary gestures at representational capacities), \emph{i}.\emph{e}., one that encodes knowledge cleanly separable from any knowledge represented purely by the theory's formalism.\footnote{This, I think, is what is right about the claims of \citeN{friedman-dyns-reason} to the effect that, in so far as the relativized \emph{a priori} provides the grounds for endowing theoretical formalism with empirical content, it itself is not susceptible to justification by experimental means.} Our knowledge of where and how Navier-Stokes theory, \emph{e}.\emph{g}., breaks down is in large part based on and justified by experimental results as represented in and put into meaningful contact with the mathematical formalism.
+In so far as knowledge of the regime constitutes knowledge in Stein's aspect (b), moreover, as being susceptible to justification by involvement in a network of evidentiary relations, it cannot be given as a physical interpretive postulate in any standard sense (\emph{e}.\emph{g}., a Reichenbachian coordinating principle, a Carnapian reduction sentence, or contemporary gestures at representational capacities), \emph{i}.\emph{e}., one that encodes (in part) or at least makes contact with knowledge cleanly segregable from any knowledge represented only by the theory's formalism.\footnote{This, I think, is what is right about the claims of \citeN{friedman-dyns-reason} to the effect that, in so far as the relativized \emph{a priori} provides the grounds for endowing theoretical formalism with empirical content, it itself is not susceptible to justification by experimental means.} Our knowledge of where and how Navier-Stokes theory, \emph{e}.\emph{g}., breaks down is in large part based on and justified by experimental results as represented in and put into meaningful contact with the mathematical formalism.
 A physical interpretive postulate, therefore, that encoded such knowledge would have to make inevitable reference to such facts that are known only by experimentation, and thus require knowledge of how the observer and measuring devices are represented in the theory.
 Whether a given question, therefore, that seems in the abstract to be one the theory can address is in fact one the theory can give a physically relevant answer to---whether it is about a system that the theory appropriately and adequately treats---can be determined only by recourse to knowledge that goes well beyond that which can be encoded only in the formalism or that can be expressed by propositions making no reference to detailed experimental knowledge.
+Nonetheless, such knowledge ineliminably involves as well theoretical terms whose definitions rely in part on some of the formal structure of the theory.
 It is knowledge, in other words, that cannot be cleanly split into a formal part and a practical part.
-The standard picture cannot apply.\footnote{I shall give in \S\S\ref{sec:breakdown-regimes}--\ref{sec:sems-epist-onto} a more detailed discussion of a few particularly damning ways in which the standard view allows one to ask too many questions and formulate too many propositions.}
+The standard view cannot apply.